 If you’re planning to go to a bank/lender, you are dealing with one person who may not be a mortgage specialist and you will also only be offered whatever products that particular bank offers.
 If you go to an experienced broker, he or she will advise you on how you can acquire the desired property considering your financial capacity or situation.
-Experienced mortgage brokers specialise in this type of process.
+Experienced mortgage brokers specialize in this type of process.
 Good mortgage brokers have access to a wide range of lenders and know which lenders have the special deals or what interest rates lenders will negotiate down to and usually their services are free of charge.
-Mortgage brokers also specialise in different lending areas, like home loans for non residents, home loans for 457 visa holders, investment property loans or other types of home loans.
-If your mortgage broker specialises in investment property loans they will also help you setup and structure your investment loan portfolio to reduce the cost and give you greater flexibility.
-The better mortgage broker will also give you ongoing service, this means that if a new home loan deal comes out that may be better for you they will let you know, banks and lender never do this for their customers.
+Mortgage brokers also specialize in different lending areas, like home loans for non-residents, home loans for 457 visa holders, investment property loans or other types of home loans.
+If your mortgage broker specializes in investment property loans they will also help you set up and structure your investment loan portfolio to reduce the cost and give you greater flexibility.
+The better mortgage broker will also give you ongoing service, this means that if a new home loan deal comes out that may be better for you they will let you know, banks and lenders never do this for their customers.
 Also, they will help you process your documents, help present your application in the best way to the lender and be on your side with any dealings with the lender.

 Below are some important questions to ask a mortgage broker so that you are informed about the right information to help you get the best home loan for you.